Options Trading

 Real-World Example: Speculating on a Breakout

-Trader Joe believes Stock XYZ, trading at $50, is about to break out to $60.
-He has $500 to invest.
+Trader Joe believes Stock XYZ, currently trading at $50, is about to break out to $60 due to an upcoming product launch.
+He has a limited budget of $500 to invest in this idea and wants to maximize his potential return while keeping his risk defined.

 Tips for New Options Traders